nicklemmon/recipes/_recipes/beef-and-cabbage-stir-fry.md

 review:			4

 #=== Stuff for the Sidebar ===#
-cooktime:		30 minutes
+cookTime:		30 minutes
-numserved:		5
+numServed:		5
 source:			http://allrecipes.com

 #=== Stuff for the ingredients list ===#